 A tidy, self-cleaning, and re-blooming variety that is covered in showy white blooms in spring and summer.
 The profusion of flowers attracts butterflies.
 Lovely cut flower.
 Part sun.
 Up to 3' tall and wide.
 Zones 4-9.

-A hardy dwarf evergreen shrub with a dense globe shape and cool-blue needles that hold their color all year long, and brighten up in the heat of the summer.
+A hardy dwarf evergreen shrub with a dense globe shape and cool-blue needles that hold their color all year long.
+While also brightening up in the heat of the summer.
 A colorful evergreen accent.
 Slow growing.
 Up to 5' tall and 6' wide.
 Zones 2-8.

 This rugged spreading juniper has a denser habit than other creeping varieties.
 The blue-grey foliage is a beautiful cool-hued border, accent, or large-scale groundcover.
 Up to 2' tall and 8' wide.
 Zones 3-8.